FireStack-Lab/Laksa-docs/docs/guide/QuickTutorial.md

 - You can set provider using `setProvider()` function, whenever you want to change the provider url
 - `Laksa` use Promises as network function returned, so we use async call then resolve results

-## Create a account for Zilliqa
+## Create an account for Zilliqa

 Just like real wallet in the real world, you can store a set of credit cards to it.
-A BlockChain Wallet can store many BlockChain Account.
+A BlockChain Wallet can store many BlockChain Accounts.

 BlockChain Account is a basic and important part to the BlockChain Eco-Systems.A BlockChain Account, will contains a pair of keys and an address.
 We simplify the explanations, like these: